lifull-dev/bucky-core/README.md

       - exec:
           operate: wait
           sec: 2
-      - exec: # For debug
+      - exec: # You can stop your test by using stop operator
           operate: stop
       - proc: check message
         exec: